Azure/msccl/README.md

 # MSCCL

 Microsoft Collective Communication Library (MSCCL) is a platform to execute custom collective communication algorithms for multiple accelerators supported by Microsoft Azure.
+The research prototype of this project is [microsoft/msccl](https://github.com/microsoft/msccl).

 ## Introduction

 MSCCL vision is to provide a unified, efficient, and scalable framework for executing collective communication algorithms across multiple accelerators.
 To achieve this, MSCCL has multiple components:

 - [MSCCL toolkit](https://github.com/microsoft/msccl-tools): Inter-connection among accelerators have different latencies and bandwidths.
 Therefore, a generic collective communication algorithm does not necessarily well for all topologies and buffer sizes.
 In order to provide the flexibility, we provide the MSCCL toolkit, which allows a user to write a hyper-optimized collective communication algorithm for a given topology and a buffer size.
 MSCCL toolkit contains a high-level DSL (MSCCLang) and a compiler which generate an IR for the MSCCL executor([msccl-executor-nccl](https://github.com/Azure/msccl-executor-nccl)) to run on the backend.
 [Example](#Example) provides some instances on how MSCCL toolkit with the runtime works.
 Please refer to [MSCCL toolkit](https://github.com/microsoft/msccl-tools) for more information.

+- [MSCCL scheduler](https://github.com/microsoft/msccl-scheduler): MSCCL scheduler provides an example design and implementation of how to select optimal MSCCL algorithms for MSCCL executors.

 - MSCCL executor([msccl-executor-nccl](https://github.com/Azure/msccl-executor-nccl)): msccl-executor-nccl is an inter-accelerator communication framework that is built on top of [NCCL](https://github.com/nvidia/nccl) and uses its building blocks to execute custom-written collective communication algorithms.

 - MSCCL test toolkit([msccl-tests-nccl](https://github.com/Azure/msccl-tests-nccl)): These tests check both the performance and the correctness of MSCCL operations.

-Please consider citing our work if you use MSCCL in your work.
-Also, please contact us if you have any questions or need an optimized collective communication algorithm for a specific topology.

 ## Example